AdobeDocs/document-cloud-learn.en/help/acrobat/getting-started/edit-pdf.md

 ---
 title: Edit a PDF in Acrobat DC
-description: Learn how to use Acrobat DC to edit text and images in PDF files
+description: Learn how to edit text and images in PDF files
 solution: Acrobat DC
 feature: tutorial
 topics: Edit a PDF